Scouting is adventure, family, fun, character, leadership and so much more.

 Troop 100 uses Lord Baden-Powell's original patrol method to afford Scouts leadership experience.
 This places responsibility on Scouts and teaches them how to accept it.
 In practice, new Scouts are part of a Patrol and learn the basics of Scouting.
 Every Troop 100 Scout then has the opportunity to participate in both shared and total leadership as they advance in age and skill.

 For many Scouts, this may be the first opportunity to work with a group of mixed age - learning to follow older more experienced Scouts and eventually direct less experienced Scouts.
 Leadership is developed by taking part in Troop events such as participation in planning campouts, completing tasks assigned in the Troop, and, eventually, serving in a leadership position such as Patrol Leader.
 Leadership instills the necessary skills for a Scout to live up to the BSA Scouting motto - Prepared.
 For Life.

 Camping is an integral part of the Troop 100 experience.
 Campouts are scheduled each month through-out the entire year.
 Although participation at all campouts is not mandatory, it is strongly encouraged.
 The “Perfect Attendance Plaque”, awarded to Scouts each year at the Troop’s Anniversary Dinner, is for perfect attendance on all of the Troop’s campouts in that year.

 It’s on a campout that the magic of Scouting occurs.
-It is here where the boys get to truly practice their Scouting Skills.
+It is here where the boys and girls get to truly practice their Scouting Skills.
 Leadership blossoms during the planning and implementation of a campout.
 And a deep love and true appreciation for Nature can only occur while one is out in Nature.
 Books, television or movies cannot convey or replace the experience of actually being outdoors.